devgorasiya07/RideVault/README.md

 Once you have the project running, you can scale it further:

 * **PL/pgSQL Triggers:** Write automated triggers (e.g., automatically insert a row into `WALLET_TRANSACTIONS` the moment a `Ride` status is updated to 'COMPLETED').
-* **Database Migration:** Adjust SQL data types in the DDL if you wish to migrate the architecture to MySQL.
 * **Extend Analytics:** Modify `DQL.sql` to include complex analytical queries.